The Dangers That Come with Oversize Loads

 As a driver, at some point, you must have come across a massive truck with the banner “Caution: Oversize Load Onboard,” and a piece of large equipment such as industrial machinery, a prefabricated home, or maybe a huge steel shipping container.
-So, if these heavy trucks and their oversize loads make you anxious, this post will be a perfect read for you.
+So, if these heavy trucks and their oversize load transports make you anxious, this post will be a perfect read for you.
 Here, we’ll discuss the dangers oversize loads pose for other vehicles on the road and what you can do to ensure your safety while you have a heavy hauling truck around you.
 Keep reading to know more.

 Here’s a list of accidents that typically take place because of oversize loads and heavy trucks: